Our testimonials: Ali

 About myself

-In 2021, I was selected among 5000 thousand applicants by The World Bank and The Youth Summit to participate in a 2-day program about "Resilient Recovery for People and Planet" that took place online due to the pandemic.
-I learned about leadership, innovation, and entrepreneurship.
+In 2021, I was also selected by The World Bank Youth Summit to participate in a two-day programme on "Resilient Recovery for People and Planet."
+This event introduced me to key concepts in leadership, innovation, and entrepreneurship, further shaping my understanding of sustainable development and global challenges.

 Why did you decide to study in Padua and how have you found the experience so far?